JackPendarvesRead/RoR2FluffyMods/ItsAMotherfuckingFungus/README.md

 # ItsAMotherfuckingFungus

 Get a message saying that a fungus has dropped every time a fungus drops.
+Give the motherfucking fungus to the motherfucking engineer motherfuckers.

 Enjoy,
 Thanks